JSchutza/iam-lang/README.md

 This language is implemented in C++ and features:
 - A lexer that converts source code into tokens
 - A parser that processes tokens into executable statements
-- A simple variable system for storing integer values
+- A simple variable system for storing integer values, strings, and arrays
+- Support for loops and control flow
 - Extensible design for adding new language features

 ## Platform Support